Province of Segovia

-Segovia (/es/) is a province of central/northern Spain, in the southern part of the autonomous community of Castile and León.
+Segovia (/es/) is a province of central-northern Spain, in the southern part of the autonomous community of Castile and León.
 It is bordered by the province of Burgos in the north, Soria in the northeast, Guadalajara in the east, Madrid in the south, Ávila in the west and southwest, and Valladolid in the northwest.

+It has a population of 158,251 in an area of 6922.58 km2 across its 209 municipalities.

 The average temperature ranges from 10 °C to 20 °C.

-Overview

-The province has a population of 149,286, of whom about 35% live in the capital, Segovia.
-Of the 209 municipalities in the province, more than half are villages with under 200 people.

-As of 2024, there are five municipalities with more than 5,000 inhabitants:
+Etymology

+The name Segovia is thought to be of Celtic origin, derived from the indoeuropean root *seg-, similarly as Segontia, Segisamo, and Segobriga.

+Administration

+The provincial corporation consists of 25 elected members.
+After the recent elections there are 10 members of the Spanish Socialist Workers Party and 15 of the People's Party.